 Currently, the conference theme is “Extremes of the Nuclear Landscape” and it is a forum for reviewing progress in theory and experiment at the forefront of nuclear research, especially in what concerns the structure of exotic, unstable nuclei.
 Furthermore, the conference gives an occasion to discuss the role of the modern nuclear physics in understanding of astrophysical processes and its influence on other disciplines.
 The aim of the Conference is also to increase the mutual communication of physicists representing various areas of nuclear physics and to create opportunities for intense interaction between graduate students, young researchers and senior scientists.

-The 2018 Zakopane Conference on Nuclear Physics is organized by the Henryk Niewodniczanski Institute of Nuclear Physics of the Polish Academy of Sciences and AGH UST Foundation.
+The 2018 Zakopane Conference on Nuclear Physics is organized by the Henryk Niewodniczanski Institute of Nuclear Physics of the Polish Academy of Sciences and AGH UST Foundation and it is cofinanced by the Polish Academy of Sciences.